yuanchaohu/pymattersim/docs/boo_3d.md

 ### Input Arguments
 - `coarse_graining` (`bool`): whether use coarse-grained $Q_{lm}$ or local $q_{lm}$, default `False`
 - `outputw` (`str`): txt file name for w (original) based on $q_{lm}$ or $Q_{lm}$, default `None`
 - `outputwcap` (`str`): file name for wcap (normalized) based on qlm or Qlm, default None.
 To reduce storage size and ensure loading speed, save npy file as default with extension ".npy".
-If the file extension is ".dat" or ".txt", it is saved as a text file.
+If the file extension is ".dat" or ".txt", also saved a text file.

 ### Return
 - calculated $w$ and $w_{cap}$ (`np.adarray`) or $W$ and $W_{cap}$ (`np.adarray`) with shape `[nsnapshots, nparticle]`